 Q&A With Will Beiersdorf (right), MPA, Executive Director of the Road Home Program: The Center for Veterans and Their Families at Rush

 Military personnel face serious difficulties when returning to civilian life.
 Rush has partnered with the veteran community to find a solution.
-The Road Home Program: The Center for Veterans and Their Families at Rush opened in March 2014, treating veterans for post-traumatic stress disorder, traumatic brain injury, military sexual trauma and other physical and psychological needs.
+The Road Home Program: The National Center of Excellence for Veterans and Their Families at Rush opened in March 2014, treating veterans for post-traumatic stress disorder, traumatic brain injury, military sexual trauma and other physical and psychological needs.
 Road Home is the beneficiary for the Rush Associates Board 2015 Casino Night on June 12.
 Will Beiersdorf, executive director of Road Home, as well as a Naval Reserve and Illinois Army National Guard veteran, explains Road Home’s special attributes.

 How many veterans do you serve now?